 The name “Fifty Viss” or Peiktha Ngaze (ပိဿာ ငါးဆယ်) literally means “50 viss.”
 Viss is the English name of a traditional Burmese weight measurement known as peiktha (ပိဿာ), equivalent to approximately 3.6 pounds.

-My Burmese name is Aung Htin Kyaw (အောင်ထင်ကျော်).
-I was born on a Sunday (as my name implies) and raised in the Los Angeles area.
-I recently graduated from UCLA with a major in Biology, but I have had a deep and lifelong interest in and passion for Burma.
+My name is Aung Htin Kyaw.
+I am a Sunday-born son born and raised in the Los Angeles area.
+I recently graduated from the University of California, Los Angeles (UCLA) with a major in Biology and a minor in Southeast Asian studies, resulting from a deep and lifelong interest in and passion for Burma.

 I also keep a Tumblr (@fiftyviss) to share short form videos, articles and other snippets I come across.

 On the one hand, there’s a flourishing Burmese language blogging community that has arisen in the past few years.
 On the other, there’s a shortage of English language blogs dedicated to Burma and Burmese affairs.
 I generally write about Burma, with a focus on politics, society, culture and current affairs and share my personal thoughts.
 I also draw from my own experiences and the forces that have shaped my personal identity.
 I don’t seek to represent the voice of the Burmese people, but I hope to get conversations started and explore an array of ideas and opinions along the way.

 Note: All of the Burmese text on my blog can be rendered in Unicode-compliant fonts such as Padauk, Myanmar Text, Myanmar3 and Parabaik.
 Non-standard fonts like Zawgyi will not render the Burmese text correctly.